IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 1. Create a new directory for your project and navigate to it in your terminal.

 2. If you are using Nix, enter a Nix shell that provides the necessary development environment by running `nix develop` in your project directory.
-If you are not using Nix, make sure that all required C libraries are installed since PlutusTx depends on `cardano-base`, which in turn depends on cryptographic C libraries like `libblst`, `libsecp256k1`, and `libsodium`.
+If you are not using Nix, make sure that all required C libraries are installed since PlutusTx depends on `cardano-base`, which in turn depends on cryptographic C libraries like `libblst`, `libsecp256k1`, and `libsodium`. (this section needs more info -- where are these packages?
+How do I use them? can they be installed at the command line?
+Do they need to be cloned and built from Github?
+What are the instructions to do that?)

 3. Create a new directory named `src` and a new file named `VestingContract.hs` inside it.
 This is where we'll write our smart contract code using Plutus Tx.